Unknown-user-404/LavalinkandWavelink-DiscordMusicBot-Kit/README.md

 Then you put the Lavalink.jar in the \openjdk-16.0.1_windows-x64_bin\jdk-16.0.1\bin\ directory.

-Then run this command again: java -jar lavalink.jar.
+Then run this command again: `java -jar lavalink.jar`.

 It should work!